Computer model reveals Week 11 college football picks, free best bets for Saturday, Nov. 8

-2025 Week 11 college football free bets, odds, betting picks: Model backing LSU, Washington on Saturday
+2025 Week 11 college football free bets, odds, betting picks: Model backing Washington, LSU on Saturday

 SportsLine's model reveals its Week 11 college football picks and best bets for Saturday, Nov.
 8